jangxx/VRC-Avatar-Remote-Server/README.md

-# VRChat OSC Remote Server
+# VRChat Avatar Remote Server

-A server to create "dashboards" to let other people control selected avatar parameters via a webinterface.
+A server to create "dashboards" to let other people control selected avatar parameters via a web interface.
 Each avatar is set up individually and the parameters can be controlled with a button, a toggle switch and a rotrary input (emulating some of the built-in Action Menu controls).

 There are three main way to install and run this server: